-You've put a lot of time into building your backyard pond.
+You’ve put a lot of time and money into building your backyard pond.
 Now, you just want to put up your feet and watch the koi flit around their crystal-clear water.

-Most American pond owners, however, prefer the aesthetics of crystal-clear waterso they can see and enjoy their beautiful fish.
-The bad news is there are many possible disruptions to your pond's ecosystem that can tint that beautiful water an unsightly green or brown.
-The good news is you can keep your water clear relatively easily - and without using harsh chemicals.
+Disruptions to your pond’s ecosystem can tint your beautiful water an unsightly green or brown.
+The good news is you can keep your water clear relatively easily – without using harsh chemicals.

 At a Glance: How to Keep Pond Water Clear